sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 expect(items).toEqual(['Dinner', 'Luncheon'])
 -->

-Here, we create a copy of the incoming array before sorting it, so the original array never changes.
+In the code above, we create a copy of the incoming array before sorting it, so the original array never changes.

 It’s even better to use the new `toSorted()` array method that doesn’t mutate the original array: